microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-concept-overview.md

 ---
-title: "Communications API overview"
+title: "Cloud communications API overview"
-description: "Use the communications API in Microsoft Graph to build bots that handle incoming calls, collaborate via group calls, send reminders, and set up meetings."
+description: "Use the cloud communications API in Microsoft Graph to build bots that handle incoming calls, collaborate via group calls, send reminders, and set up meetings."
 author: "ananmishr"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"
 ---

-# Communications API overview
+# Cloud communications API overview

-The communications API in Microsoft Graph adds a new dimension to how your apps and services interact with users through various communications related features, such as calling and online meetings.
+The cloud communications API in Microsoft Graph adds a new dimension to how your apps and services interact with users through various communications-related features, such as calling and online meetings.
 Grow your business by expediting how you respond to your customers’ needs and how your employees collaborate with each other.

-To discover the benefits of using communications APIs to build service applications ([bots](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html?q=create%20bot)), see the following sections.
+To discover the benefits of using the cloud communications API to build service applications ([bots](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html?q=create%20bot)), see the following sections.

 ## Handle incoming calls

 It can be overwhelming at times when workers receive a lot of business calls and it isn't possible, or productive, to answer all of them.
 A bot can serve as a front-desk assistant and handle these calls by rejecting what seem like spam calls, and redirecting (forwarding) specific calls to a different number.

-You can use the communications APIs to:
+You can use the cloud communications API to:

 - Have a user [call a bot](/graph/api/application-post-calls) through VoIP.
 - Have a bot [redirect the incoming call](/graph/api/call-redirect) to the appropriate agent if necessary.